José Reyes López: Club career

 Reyes López began his footballing career with Legamar, spending four years before a stint in the Leganés academy.
 While at Leganés, Reyes López agreed a deal to join Real Madrid, the club his father had played for, on loan from English Premier League side Arsenal, in the 2006–07 season.
 After the death of his father on 1 June 2019, shortly before his transfer was set to go through, it was reported that Real Madrid club president, Florentino Pérez, had told El Chiringuito de Jugones sportscaster Cristobal Soria that he would personally look after Reyes López until he was eighteen years old.
 He played his last matches for Leganés' youth team at the La Liga Promises tournament in June 2019.

 On his league debut for Real Madrid's 'Juvenil B' team, Reyes López scored a goal, raising his arms to the sky in a celebration dedicated to his father.
 Later in the same season, the Juvenil B team won the La Liga Promises tournament, with Reyes López scoring four goals in the final against Sevilla.
 He was awarded the golden boot, as well as the 'Most Valuable Player' award for the tournament, having scored nine goals in just six games.
 In June 2020, Reyes López joined the Lifepro football agency, run by former Real Madrid player Marcelo.

 For the 2021–22 season, Reyes López was promoted to Real Madrid's 'Cadet A' side, playing in the side managed by Álvaro Arbeloa with players a year above him.
 He signed a contract extension in March 2022.

+For the 2026–27 season, Reyes López was promoted to Real Madrid C in fourth tier Spanish Division.